rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 Notehub is _also_ our secret sauce when it comes to providing location data via triangulation.
 As we'll see later on, when we supply known Wi-Fi access point data to Notehub and enable the [card.triangulate API](https://dev.blues.io/reference/notecard-api/card-requests/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=indoor-asset-tracking#card-triangulate), Notehub can actually look up shockingly accurate location data.

-## Requirement: Power-Conscious
+## Requirement: Low Power

 Any IoT solution that is battery-powered has to be power-conscious.
-Thankfully the Notecard is low-power by default (to the tune of ~8uA when idle) and includes an on-board accelerometer, which allows us to calculate an asset's location only when it has detected motion!
+Thankfully the Notecard is low power by default (to the tune of ~8uA when idle) and includes an on-board accelerometer, which allows us to calculate an asset's location only when it has detected motion!

 *With all of these requirements in mind, let's assemble our hardware.*